CARTAvis/manual_source/source/image_visualization.rst

 The tool buttons allow users to:

 * select a source from the catalog overlay (if applicable)
-* create region of interests
+* create region of interest
-* perform zoom or pan actions
+* perform zoom actions
+* enter pan mode
 * trigger matching images in world coordinates and/or in spectral domain
 * change reference coordinate grid lines and labels
 * export image as a png file